The Truth About Aspect Ratio

 While I offer free advice for printing when family, maternity, or newborn clients order photos from me, I also know that sometimes you like to print your own photos (I recommend Richmond Camera) and then have to figure it out on your own.
 So, here’s a history lesson and some math to help you do that.

-First, the history.
 Back in the film days of photography, you couldn't take a photo of just any size.
-We won't take you back all the way to the invention of photography and glass plates - let's just go back 20 years to when I was in the School of the Arts at Virginia Commonwealth University (ugh, time) and there were three main sizes of camera film.
+We won't take you back all the way to the invention of photography and glass plates - let's just go back 20+ years to when I was in the School of the Arts at Virginia Commonwealth University, when there were three main sizes of camera film.
 There was large format film (4x5"); medium format film (which came out square, or very slightly rectangular, based on your camera’s settings), and the very rectangular 35 millimeter (35mm), which is what most everyone used.

 The most common and mainstream was 35mm.
-You could buy it at the grocery store, pop it in your camera and then take it back to the grocery store to have it developed once you took all the photos (or use a disposable camera).
+You could buy it at the grocery store, pop it in your camera and then take it back to the grocery store to have it developed once you took all the photos (disposable cameras are also 35mm).

 diagram from https://www.easybasicphotography.com/35mm-equivalent.html

-The film literally measured 35 millimeters from sprocket hole to sprocket hole (hence the name) but the size of the photo was 24mm tall x 36mm across.
+35mm film literally measured 35 millimeters from sprocket hole to sprocket hole (hence the name) but the size of the photo on the film was 24mm tall x 36mm across.
 Here comes the math: divide 24mm and 36mm by their largest common denominator (12), and you end up with 2mm x 3mm, or a 2:3 ratio.
-That means that when you printed photos, if you wanted the whole photo without cutting anything off, you needed to choose a paper that is also on a 2:3 ratio, like a 4x6" print (2x2=4; 2x3=6).
-If you wanted something bigger than 4x6", you could multiply up and get your bigger sizes, each without cutting anything off: 8x12; 16x24; 20x30; etc.
+That means that when you printed photos, if you wanted the whole photo without cutting anything off, you needed to choose a paper that is also on a 2:3 ratio, like a 4x6" print (multiplying both sides of the ratio by two: 2x2=4; 2x3=6).
+If you wanted something bigger than 4x6", you could multiply up and get your bigger sizes, each without cutting anything off: 8x12 (multiplying by 4); 16x24 (multiplying by 8); 20x30 (multiplying by 10); etc.

 Now that we live in the digital age, aspect ratio is still important but it's slightly different.
 You can set your phone camera to your favorite aspect ratio and shoot in that ratio directly.
 Want all your photos to be square?
 Set your aspect ratio to 1:1 in your phone settings and then whatever you fit in the frame is your photo.
 Personally, I like the 16:9 aspect ratio for phone photos.
 Everyone knows they're phone photos and I like that they're a little wider on the sides and shorter from top to bottom when you hold the camera horizontally.